DavidHoenisch/cloak/README.md

 ---
 ⚠️ IMPORTANT
 * As of the current version, cloak will run all commands in a `/bin/bash` sub-shell.
-The next release will allow users to configure custom shells and shell locataions.
+The next release will allow users to configure custom shells and shell locations.
-* When access env vars in a command passed to the sub-shell, be sure to escape it.
-For example,
+* When accessing env vars in a command passed to the sub-shell, you have several options to prevent the parent shell from expanding the variable:
-$CLOUDFLARE_API_KEY would become \\$CLOUDFLARE_API_KEY.
-This is to prevent the parent-shell from expanding the variable before passing to to cloak.
+  - Use single quotes: `'echo $API_KEY'` (recommended - most natural)
+  - Escape the dollar sign: `"echo \$API_KEY"`
+  - Use braced format: `"echo \${API_KEY}"`
+* Cloak automatically substitutes environment variables from your secret groups before passing commands to the subprocess.
 ___

 ## 🛠️ Installation